WARNINGS GENERAL SECURITY AND CAUTION ADVICE

 Monkeypox can spread from person to person through close contact, including in the following ways:

-- contact from: providing care, living in the same household as a case, or sexual contact
+- contact from: providing care, living in the same household as a case, or sexual contact (including oral and non-penetrative sexual contact)

 An infected pregnant person may also pass on the virus to their developing foetus.